PatrickFis/Azure-Study-Notes/SC-900 Notes.md

   - The same NSG can be associated with multiple subnets and network interfaces though.
 - NSGs are made up of inbound and outbound rules that are evaluated in priority order (with lower numbers being higher priority).
 The following properties are specified by each rule:
   - Name - NSG rules must be named uniquely
   - Priority - Processing order for the rules.
 Once traffic finds a matching rule processing stops.
+The priority is a number between 100 and 4096 (with lower numbers meaning higher priority).
   - Source or destination: Specify either with an IP address (or range), service tags (group of IP address prefixes from a given Azure service), or application security group.
   - Protocol: The network protocol checked by the rule (TCP, UDP, ICMP, Any).
   - Direction: Inbound or outbound.